MicrosoftDocs/power-automate-docs/articles/automation-analytics-with-fabric-queries.md

 #### Desktop flow runs with restricted URL access

 This query finds web service invocations (Invoke Web Service action) within a specific desktop flow over the past three weeks.
-This is particularly useful for identifying and analyzing potentially suspicious endpoints or restricted API calls.
+This is useful for identifying and analyzing potentially suspicious endpoints or restricted API calls.

 ```sql
     SELECT